nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Constraints:
-- calories must be within range 1-1000 inclusive
+- Calories must be within range 1-1000 inclusive

 Examples:
 - `editex 2 e/Sit ups` Edits an exercise at index `2` with name `Sit ups`.